 Carving is the practice of searching an input for files or other kinds of objects based on content, rather than on metadata.
 File carving is a powerful tool for recovering files and fragments of files when directory entries are corrupt or missing, as may be the case with old files that have been deleted or when performing an analysis on damaged media.

-With disk encryption however, once the data is deleted by the operating system it is non recoverable.
+With disk encryption, however, once the data is deleted by the operating system it is non-recoverable.
 It is important to point out that this is the default of the operating system and not necessarily an application.
-In most cases we run into though carving or what is referred to as “physical acquisition” can be obtained currently in Android versions 4.4.3 (Kit Kat) and older.
-From version 4.4.4 (Kit Kat) and newer can only obtain a logical acquisition.
+In most cases, we run what is referred to as a “physical acquisition” can be obtained currently in Android versions 4.4.4 (Kit Kat) and older.
+Some versions of 5.0.1 and newer can obtain a physical acquisition through the rooting method.
+We simply need to know the make and model and software version of the device in question to know the capabilities of it.
+We currently can support 23,461 device profiles and 4816 app versions.

 Bricking is a term used in the electronics industry by software developers when updating a piece of hardware with a software update that renders the hardware useless after the update.